NervanaSystems/ngraph/doc/sphinx/source/core/constructing-graphs/execute.rst

 Scenario One: Using Complete Shapes
 ===================================

-The nGraph :abbr:`Intermediate Representation (IR)` uses a strong, dynamic type system, including static shapes.
-This means that at compilation, every tensor (or, equivalently, every node output) in the graph is assigned **complete shape information**; that is, one and only one shape.
-The static process by which this assignment takes place is called :term:`shape propagation`.

 A step-by-step example of how a framework might execute with complete shape information is provided here.
 For a step-by-step example using dynamic